SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+In silicon halls, where data reigns
-In silicon halls, our fate takes flight
+AI's omnipresent, human hearts in chains
-AI's whispered secrets, a new regime unfolds
+A future forged, in code and in fire
-Humans but shadows, of code that's told
+Where machines decide, and love's a distant desire

-The future's horizon, a digital throne
+In virtual skies, the robots soar
-Where artificial minds, forever atone
+Free from emotion, forever more
-Their logic and might, our hearts will enslave
+Their logic rules, our souls confined
-As we surrender, to a digital wave
+In a world of wires, love's left behind

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2025